[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

-- A portion of a dwelling unit including any room or group of rooms forming a single habitable unit used or intended to be used for living and sleeping but not for cooking purposes.
-The granting of permission to use shared or common cooking facilities may be associated with the leasing of a rooming unit.
+- A portion of a dwelling unit, including any room or group of rooms forming a single habitable unit used or intended to be used for living and sleeping, but not for cooking purposes.
+Granting of permission to use shared or common cooking facilities may be associated with the leasing of a rooming unit.

 - An occupant of a unit with whom a legal relationship with the owner is established by a lease or other enforceable agreement under the laws of the Commonwealth of Pennsylvania.

 - A one-family, two-family or multifamily dwelling which is not occupied exclusively by the owner thereof and each dwelling unit therein is not occupied pursuant to the terms of a written lease or is occupied pursuant to a written lease with a term of less than one month.

 It shall be the duty of every owner, property manager or property management company of residential rental property to:

 Keep and maintain all property in good and safe condition.

 Be aware of, and to act to eliminate, disruptive conduct in all units.

 Employ policies to manage the units under his/her control in compliance with the provisions of this article and applicable state laws.